 Happy Mother's Day, Gemma and Kymme's Story

-A passion for people is in the genes of Activity Coordinator as proved by our mother and daughter team in Coventry, Kymme O’Toole and Gemma Morrison.
+A passion for people is in the genes of Activity Coordinators - as proved by our mother and daughter team in Coventry, Kymme O’Toole and Gemma Morrison.

 After a spell of volunteering at Poppy Court, Coventry, Kymme was appointed as the first paid Activity Coordinator appointed at the scheme almost 14 years ago.